Small Indian mongoose: Taxonomy

+The small Indian mongoose was later classified in the genus Herpestes; all Asian mongooses are now classified the genus Urva.

 The small Indian mongoose was once considered a subspecies of the Javan mongoose (H. javanicus).

 Genetic analysis of hair and tissue samples from 18 small Indian and Javan mongooses revealed that they form two clades and are distinct species.

-Characteristics
+Description

 The small Indian mongoose's body is slender, and the head is elongated with a pointed snout.
 The length of the head and body is 509–671 mm.
 The ears are short.
 The feet have five toes and long claws.
 Sexes differ in size, with males having a wider head and bigger bodies.

 It can be distinguished from the often sympatric Indian grey mongoose (U. edwardsii) by its somewhat smaller size.
 Populations on islands throughout the world have increased in size and sexual dimorphism, resembling populations in the east of their range, where they have no ecological competitors.

-Introduced populations show genetic diversification due to genetic drift and population isolation.
+Introduced populations show genetic diversification due to genetic drift and isolation.